Texas Woman's University: Texas First Ladies Historic Costume Collection

+Health Sciences campuses

 The T. Boone Pickens Institute of Health Sciences in Dallas is based in the Southwestern Medical District, which also houses Parkland Hospital, Children's Medical Center Dallas, and the University of Texas Southwestern Medical Center.
 The nursing program began on what is now the Dallas campus.
 It additionally houses programs in occupational therapy, physical therapy and an MBA.
 Both a general MBA and a concentration specifically focused on health care are offered.
+On January 18, 2024, Monica Christopher was named the inaugural president of the Dallas campus, replacing the campus manager.